Search for something...

 Locking a mortgage interest rate means that Fairway and the associated investor have committed to a specific interest rate on your behalf.
 Your loan officer watches the market on a daily basis to make sure that when we lock your interest rate, it is in your best interest.

-Is it okay to use online bank statements?
+Is it OK to use online bank statements?

 It's OK to use online bank statements only if the statements have the bank logo and name and correctly reflect your account number.